Quickstart

 Karavan editor showing the integration

-Test Locally
+Test locally

-Run the integration on your local machine:
+Run the integration on your machine to make sure it works:

 weikio integration run my-first-integration

-You’ll see output like this:
+The output should look something like this:

 Starting integration